TaniaIsa14/TaniaIsa14/README.md

 #### I'm Tania☺

-I am self-taught web developer form Bangladesh
+I am self-taught Web Developer form Bangladesh
 ----------------------------------------------------
 ![](https://komarev.com/ghpvc/?username=TaniaIsa14username&label=PROFILE+VIEWS)

 I am very passionate about programming and enthusiastic learner in Web application and Data science field.
 I dream to be an expert Web Devoloper so that I can build professional Web tools that has business value.
-I am looking for a juniour web devoloper engineer position in a reputed software company that can help me to achieve my goal.
+I am looking for a junior web devoloper engineer position in a reputed software company that can help me to achieve my goal.